-The exploration of the contribution of interpersonal population diversity to conflict within nations and ethnic groups relies on a measure that encompasses various dimensions of population diversity (i.e., proportional representation of ethnic groups, interpersonal diversity between groups, and interpersonal diversity within groups).
-While the level of population diversity at the national level can be partly captured by indexes of ethnolinguistic fractionalization and polarization, these measures predominantly reflect the proportional representation of ethnic groups in the population (and rarely pairwise distances amongst ethnic groups), abstracting from the importance of the degree of interpersonal diversity within each ethnic group to the overall level of diversity in the national population.
-These measures therefore cannot capture the role of population diversity within an ethnic group on intra-group conflict.
-In contrast, population diversity within ethnic groups, as determined in the course of the exodus of modern humans from Africa, can shed light on the effect of interpersonal population diversity on intra-group and inter-group conflicts.
-This measure captures the probability that two individuals, selected at random from a given population differ from one another in a certain spectrum of their genome.
-Moreover, the measures of population diversity for multi-ethnic populations, as constructed by Ashraf and Galor (2013a), permits the exploration various dimensions of population diversity on conflict at the country level.
+The exploration of the contribution of interpersonal population diversity to conflict within nations and ethnic groups relies on a novel measure that encompasses various dimensions of population diversity - proportional representation of ethnic groups, interpersonal diversity between groups, and interpersonal diversity within groups.
+While some aspects of population diversity at the national level can be captured by indexes of ethnolinguistic fractionalization and polarization, these measures predominantly reflect the proportional representation of ethnic groups in the population, disregarding the importance of the degree of interpersonal diversity within each ethnic group for the overall level of diversity at the national level.
+These deficient measures of population diversity may thus obfuscate the true impact of population diversity on civil conflicts within nations, and they do not permit the exploration of the role of diversity within an ethnic group on either intra-group or inter-group conflicts.

-Exploiting variations across countries and ethnic homelands, the analysis demonstrates that interpersonal population diversity within and between ethnic groups, rather than ethnolinguistic fragmentation, has contributed fundamentally to the emergence, prevalence, recurrence, and severity of historical and contemporary intrasocietal conflicts across countries, regions, and ethnic groups.
-Furthermore, the country-level analysis documents that the contribution of population diversity to intrastate conflicts has plausibly operated via the number of ethnic groups in the population, the prevalence of generalized interpersonal trust, and the degree of dispersion in political preferences.
+Exploiting variations across countries and ethnic homelands, the analysis demonstrates that interpersonal population diversity within and between ethnic groups has contributed fundamentally - as illustrated in Figure 1 - to the emergence, prevalence, recurrence, and severity of historical and contemporary intrasocietal conflicts across countries, regions, and ethnic groups.
+Furthermore, the country-level analysis documents that the contribution of population diversity to intrastate conflicts has plausibly operated partly via the number of ethnic groups in the population, the prevalence of mistrust, and the degree of dispersion in political preferences.

 The dual analysis at the national and at the ethnic-homeland levels has several virtues.
 First, it permits the exploration of the impact of population diversity on the emergence of conflicts in societies of different scales, suggesting that population diversity reduces social cohesion and increases the likelihood of social conflicts within national as well as subnational populations.
-Second, since the boundaries of ethnic homelands largely predate the formation of modern nation states, the ethnic-homeland level analysis mitigates potential concerns regarding the impact of population diversity and internal conflicts on contemporary national boarders (Alesina and Spolaore, 2003).
+Second, since the boundaries of ethnic homelands largely predate the formation of modern nation states, the ethnic-homeland level analysis mitigates potential concerns regarding the impact of population diversity and internal conflicts on contemporary national borders (Alesina and Spolaore, 2003).
 Third, the focus on ethnic groups as well as on national populations permits the analysis to disentangle the impact of population diversity within an ethnic group, from the impact of ethnic diversity across groups, in the emergence of inter-group as well as intra-group conflicts.
-Fourth, because populations within ethnic homelands have been largely native to their location, at least since the precolonial era, the analysis at the ethnicity level diminishes potential concerns about the effect of conflicts on migrations across countries and on the global distribution of national population diversity.
+Fourth, because populations within ethnic homelands have been largely native to their locations, the analysis at the ethnicity level diminishes potential concerns about the effect of conflicts on migrations across countries and on the global distribution of national population diversity.

-The research exploits several empirical strategies to mitigate concerns about the potential role of reverse causality, omitted cultural, geographical, and human characteristics, as well as sorting, in the observed association between population diversity and intrasocietal conflicts.
+The research employs several empirical strategies to mitigate concerns about the potential role of reverse causality, omitted cultural, geographical, and human characteristics, as well as sorting, in the observed association between population diversity and intrasocietal conflicts.
 In the course of human history, conflicts have plausibly altered the observed levels of diversity within ethnic groups, and the association between observed population diversity within an ethnic group and intra-group conflict may partly reflect reverse causality from conflict to diversity.
 Furthermore, the association between population diversity and internal conflicts at the ethnicity level may be governed by omitted cultural, geographical, and human characteristics.
-In order to mitigate these concerns, the empirical analysis exploits the migratory distance from East Africa to the location of each ethnic group to predict population diversity for a globally representative sample of more than 1,200 ethnic groups, reflecting that observed population diversity of an indigenous contemporary ethnic group decreases with distance along ancient migratory paths from East Africa due to the serial founder effect (e.g., Harpending and Rogers, 2000; Ramachandran et al., 2005; Ashraf and Galor, 2013a).
+In order to mitigate these concerns, the empirical analysis exploits the negative association between the observed population diversity of an indigenous contemporary ethnic group and its migratory distance from East Africa, due to the serial founder effect (e.g., Harpending and Rogers, 2000; Ramachandran et al., 2005; Ashraf and Galor, 2013a), to predict population diversity for a globally representative sample of more than 900 ethnic groups.